patcadelina/prometheus-wiki/Expression-Language.md

 The metric name of a timeseries (e.g. `http_requests_total`) specifies the general feature of a system that is measured.
 It may contain alpha-numeric characters, plus underscores and colons.

 #### Labels
 The label/value pairs attached to a timeseries add dimensions that allow later filtering and aggregation by these dimensions (e.g. `endpoint`, `response_code`).
-Label keys are identifiers (alpha-numeric characters, plus underscores and colons), while their values may be arbitrary strings.
+Label keys are identifiers (alpha-numeric characters, plus underscores, but no colons), while their values may be arbitrary strings.

 #### Data points
 Each timeseries can have one or more data points attached to it, which are timestamp/value pairs.
 Values are always encoded as floating-point numbers (currently 64-bit precision).